davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Consensus

-Consensus is the problem of keeping replicas of a variable in sync.
+Consensus is the problem of getting all nodes in a network to agree on the value of some variable.
 It's not a new problem for us; we've been trying to solve it for a while now!

 We decided a while back that having only one copy of our distributed variable wouldn't be fault-tolerant, so we decided to make replicas of that variable on every node.
 As soon as we did that, we had a consensus problem on our hands: we needed to keep those replicas in sync.
 Our strategy for that was to pass all get and set requests through a single leader node, and have the leader manage the replication process.
 This is a perfectly valid consensus algorithm; our only problem was figuring out how to survive a leader-node fault.

 How could we try to solve the distributed variable problem and end up solving consensus instead?
 These problem are in fact two sides of the same coin.
-If you have a consensus algorithm, you can implement distributed variables by storing a replica of that variable on every node, then running the consensus algorithm to keep the replicas in sync.
-If you have a distributed variable, you can implement consensus by storing the data in a distributed variable.
+If you have a consensus algorithm, you can implement distributed variables by storing a replica of that variable on every node, then running the consensus algorithm to keep the replicas in sync each time somebody sets the variable.
+If you have a distributed variable, you can implement consensus by storing the data in a distributed variable and setting it once.
 Each problem can be reduced to the other.

 Unfortunately, since the two problems are one and the same, discovering a link between them doesn't tell us anything new about how to solve either.
-Still, recasting the distributed variable problem as consensus might yield new insight that helps us solve the problem.
-So let's give it a shot.
+Still, recasting the distributed variable problem as consensus might yield new insight.
+Let's learn more about consensus

 ### Properties of a Consensus Algorithm

-What would we need a consensus algorithm to do in order for it to underpin a distributed variable?
-At a high level, consensus is the problem of keeping replicas of a variable in sync; people who study consensus algorithms typically call this basic requirement **Agreement**.
+Say we planned to implement distributed variables by storing a replica of the variable on every node, and then using a consensus algorithm to keep them in sync.
+What would we need that consensus algorithm to do?

+To start, the basic purpose of a consensus algorithm is to ensure all nodes agree on the value of the variable by the time the algorithm exits.
+In "the literature," this most basic property is often called **Agreement**.
+When we say all nodes should agree "by the time the algorithm exits," we're also assuming the algorithm should exit.
+That requirement is called **Termination**.

+Putting on our rules-lawyer hats for a minute, there's a way to achieve Agreement and Termination without really solving the problem: you just hardcode an answer.
+For example, if you're trying to write a consensus algorithm for integers, "always return 4" is technically a valid consensus algorithm according to the definition above.
+But algorithms like this are useless for the distributed variable problem; we'd end up with a distribute constant instead!

-A trivial way to implement Agreement is to [hardcode an answer](https://xkcd.com/221/).
-That's no good for our use case; the result would be a distributed constant, not a variable!
-The value of the variable should always be the one specified in the most recent call to set().
-If two nodes call set() at the same time with different values, the consensus algorithm should choose one of those two values.
-If both set() calls specified the same value, that's the value the consensus algorithm should choose.
+We want the value of the variable to always be the one specified in the most recent call to set().
+If two nodes call set() at the same time with different values, the nodes should end up agreeing  on one of those two values.
+If both set() calls specify the same value, the nodes should always agree on that value.
 This idea is called **Integrity**.

-Another trivial way to implement Agreement is to keep running forever and never return an answer.
-If we don't return an answer, we can't ever be wrong!
-This too is a non-solution.
-We need an algorithm that's guaranteed to reach agreement in a finite number of steps.
-This idea is called **Termination**.
+(Sometimes integrity is defined an alternate way, by saying the value the nodes agree upon should be the value some node proposed.
+Either definition works for our needs.)

 And, of course, we can't forget how important it is to make every algorithm **Fault Tolerant**.